build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 In the workflow definition, set up a trigger to start the workflow when changes gets pushed to the main branch of the repository.

 ### Add Build action
-First step in the workflow is to build the application to output a Docker image.
-We will add **Build** action to the workflow and define a set of input variables. **Region** is used to configure the AWS region you would like your application to be deployed.
+First step in the workflow is to build the application to generate a Docker image.
+To achieve this, you can add **Build** action to the workflow and define a set of input variables. **Region** is used to configure the AWS region you would like the application to be deployed.
 Provide the same region where your ECS cluster infrastructure is provisioned. **registry** is used to configure the Docker ECR endpoints which will be used in the further build steps.
 In the below code, replace all occurences of **<Account-Id>** with your CodeCatalyst account id. **image** is the name of your ECR repository, which is created within the cdk project.

-Configuration section of the **Build** action includes steps to setup the AWS account & ECR repository, create Docker image , push it to ECR Repository and export a variable with the ECR Repository URI, which we will be using to pull the image to deploy the application.
+Configuration section of the **Build** action includes steps to setup the AWS account & ECR repository, create Docker image , push the Docker image to ECR Repository and export a variable with the ECR Repository URI.
+ECR Repository URI will be used to pull the image when deploying the application.

-Below code snippet shows the **Build** action configurations.
+Below code snippet shows **Build** action configurations.

 ```YAML
 Triggers: